mryab/collaborative-training/README.md

-This code trains ALBERT-large-v2 model on Bengali Wikipedia and Bookcorpus.
+This code trains ALBERT-large-v2 model on Bengali Wikipedia and OSCAR.

 More info coming soon.